cycynyny/cycynyny.github.io/_pages/about.md

 ---

 I am a mechanical engineer with interests in **thermal-fluid sciences** and **aerospace systems**, with an emphasis on computational modeling, hands-on engineering design, and undergraduate research.
-I co-advise the **Chico Rocketry and Aerospace Club (CRAC)**, where students design, analyze, and test high-powered rocket systems through competition and research projects.
+I direct the **Carroll A. Curtis Thermal-Fluids Laboratory** and co-advise the **Chico Rocketry and Aerospace Club (CRAC)**, where students design, analyze, and test high-powered rocket systems through competition and research projects.

 ## Education